© 2024 St. Louis Public Radio

 In 2017, then-SIU System President Randy Dunn alleged the Carbondale campus had “blown through $80 million in its reserves and the reserves of the Springfield medical school in an attempt to keep itself afloat.”
 Dunn was removed from office after it was revealed he was working with Metro East legislators and some then-members of the SIU Board of Trustees to dissolve the SIU System.

 Subsequently to Dunn’s comments, the SIU Board of Trustees approved a cross-campus loan of up to $35 million.
-But Lane said Carbondale never loaned money from Edwardsville.
-Instead, the SIUC tapped its own reserves for $38 million.
+But Lane said Carbondale never took a loan from Edwardsville.
+Instead, SIUC tapped its own reserves for $38 million.

 “Every year we contribute something to it,” Lane said.
 “The beauty of it is it's paying ourselves back.
 So it's not like it's a mandate from the governor or anything like that.
 It's just fiscally being responsible and trying to get to a place where we build a healthy reserve.”